Application Development Kit (ADK)

 VERSION

-defines the product version.
+VERSION specifies the product version.

 WEB_APPLICATION

-to 1 to create a web
+Set WEB_APPLICATION to 1 to generate a web application installer.

 WEB_APPLICATION_INDEX_TEMPLATE